The rookie compound was supposed to stay quiet for a day.

 Then she walked away before anyone could answer.

 Min-ho stared after her.
-"Did we just get praised."
+"Did we just get praised?"

 "No," Yuri said.
 "Threatened in a softer voice."

-The rookie on the stretcher looked at him again.
+The rescued rookie looked at Michael again.

-More like disbelief that someone had decided he was still worth the risk.
+Not with awe or exactly with gratitude, but more like disbelief that someone had decided he was still worth the risk.

 Michael looked away first.